Grassmann Phase Space Theory for the BEC/BCS Crossover in Cold Fermionic Atomic Gases: Grassman Phase Space Theory for Fields

 We consider a trapped Fermi gas of spin $1/2$ fermionic atoms with spin conserving collisions of zero range between pairs of atoms .Here there are two distinct internal states corresponding to spin up and spin down atoms, designated by $\alpha =u(\uparrow ),d(\downarrow )$, with $-\alpha $ referring to the opposite spin state.
 The Fermi gas is isolated from the environment so no relaxation effects are involved.
 This model was also considered by Plimak et al \cite{Plimak01a}.

 The Hamiltonian is written in terms of the field operators $\hat{\Psi} _{\alpha }(r)$, $\hat{\Psi}_{\alpha }(r)^{\dag }$ as

 and is the sum of kinetic energy, trap potential energy and collision interaction energy terms.
-Here $m$ is the mass of the fermionic atom, $ V_{\alpha }$ is the trap potential for spin $\alpha $ and $g$ is the fermion-fermion interaction constant - which is the related to the $s$-wave scattering amplitude $a_{s}$ via $g=4\pi a_{s}\hbar ^{2}/m$.
-For simplicity $ r$ refers to position in 3D.
+Here $m$ is the mass of the fermionic atom, $ V_{\alpha }$ is the trap potential for spin $\alpha $ and $g$ is the fermion-fermion interaction constant - which can be parameterised in terms of an effective $s$-wave scattering amplitude $a_{s}$ via $g=4\pi a_{s}\hbar ^{2}/m$.
+The exact scattering amplitude is given in Ref. \cite{Ketterle08a} (see Eq.
+(94)).
+For simplicity $r$ refers to position in 3D.
 The Hamiltonian commutes with the number operator $\widehat{N}$, where

 \